 An Academic Honor Policy Committee shall be appointed by the University President.
-The Committee will include three faculty members, selected from a list of six names provided by the Faculty Senate Steering Committee; and three students, selected from a list of six names provided by the Student Senate.
-The Vice President for Faculty Development and Advancement or designee and the Office of Student Conduct and Community Standards or designee shall serve ex officio.
+The Committee will include three faculty members selected from a list of six names provided by the Faculty Senate Steering Committee, and three students selected from a list of six names provided by the Student Senate.
+The Vice President for Faculty Development and Advancement (or designee) and the Director of the Office of Student Conduct and Community Standards (or designee) shall serve ex officio.
 Faculty members will serve three-year staggered terms, and students will serve one-year terms.
 The committee will meet at least once a semester during the academic year.
-It will monitor the operation and effectiveness of the Academic Honor Policy, work with the Faculty Senate and the Student Senate to educate all members of the community regarding academic integrity, and make recommendations for changes to the policy.
+It will monitor the operation and effectiveness of the Academic Honor Policy, work with the Faculty Senate and the Student Senate to educate all members of the community regarding academic integrity and make recommendations for changes to the policy.